 This occurs because of jurisdiction.
 ‘Jurisdiction’ is the term for a geographic area represented or served by an elected body or official.

-For example, the entire state of North Carolina is the jurisdiction of the Governor of North Carolina, so everyone living in North Carolina can vote for Governor of North Carolina, but someone (permanently) living in Austin, Texas cannot send in an Absentee Ballot voting for Governor of North Carolina, because they do not live in North Carolina.
+For example, the entire state of North Carolina is the jurisdiction of the Governor of North Carolina, so everyone living in North Carolina can vote for Governor of North Carolina, but someone (permanently) living in Austin, Texas cannot send in (and will never be sent purposely to fill out) an Absentee by Mail ballot voting for Governor of North Carolina, because they do not live in North Carolina.

 The NC House is districted, meaning that each seat is filled by election in a small, non-overlapping geographic slice (district) of North Carolina, and the person elected to each seat is treated as representing their own particular slice of North Carolina in voting for statewide legislation.